Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Introduction and results

 and the scalar curvature is given by

 For the rough Laplacian on the pull-back bundle $\phi^{\ast} TN$ we employ the analysts sign convention, i.e.

 In particular, this implies that the Laplace operator has a negative spectrum.

 This article is organized as follows.
-In Section 2 we recall background material on harmonic and biharmonic maps to spheres and derive the Euler-Lagrange equation for conformal biharmonic maps for a spherical target.
-In Section 3 we discuss how the maps \eqref{eq:definition-q-biharmonic}, \eqref{eq:intro-ansatz-product} can be turned into proper biharmonic maps and, finally, in Section 4 we address the same question for conformal biharmonic maps between spheres.
+In Section 2 we recall background material on harmonic and biharmonic maps to spheres and derive the Euler-Lagrange equation for conformal-biharmonic maps for a spherical target.
+In Section 3 we discuss how the maps \eqref{eq:definition-q-biharmonic}, \eqref{eq:intro-ansatz-product} can be turned into proper biharmonic maps and, finally, in Section 4 we address the same question for conformal-biharmonic maps between spheres.

-\textbf{Acknowledgement}: The authors would like to thank Cezar Oniciuc for many inspiring comments on the manuscript.
+\textbf{Acknowledgement}: The author would like to thank Cezar Oniciuc for many inspiring comments on the manuscript and the unknown reviewers for their many helpful suggestions.